Washington is home to 150 solar companies throughout the supply chain, 40 of which work hard to manufacture quality solar products.

 Notable Solar Installations in Washington

-Wild Horse was completed in 2009 by developer Puget Sound Energy.
-This photovoltaic project has the capacity to generate 1 MW of electricity-- enough to power over 150 Washington homes.
+- Wild Horse was completed in 2009 by developer Puget Sound Energy.
+This photovoltaic project has the capacity to generate 1 MW of electricity-- enough to power over 150 Washington homes4.

 Solar Companies in Washington